Skip to content

 How BYOVD Works

-2. The vulnerable driver is deployed to the target system, typically through initial access malware or a dropper
+Second, the vulnerable driver is deployed to the target system through initial access malware or a dropper.
+The driver file is typically extracted from a resource embedded in the malware payload.

-5. Kernel access is used for high-impact post-exploitation: disabling EDR kernel callbacks, installing rootkits, dumping credentials from LSASS, or manipulating security tokens
+Fifth, kernel access is used for the actual objective: disabling EDR kernel callbacks, installing rootkits, dumping credentials from LSASS, or manipulating security tokens for privilege escalation.

 Commonly Abused Drivers